SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 * Avoid *repetition*.
 * Use *synonyms* instead of repeating a word.
 * Avoid using different synonyms for one specific thing.
-* Use *pronouns* instead of repeating names or identfiers.
+* Use *pronouns* instead of repeating names or identifiers.
 * Avoid using pronouns before what they reference.
 * Avoid using ambiguous pronouns.
 * Avoid using pronouns more than five words away from a reference.
-* Use imperative sentences instead of repetively referring to readers as "you".
+* Use imperative sentences instead of repetitively referring to readers as "you".
 * Use *white space* to make text easier to read.
 * Break text up into *paragraphs*, and put white space after each paragraph.
 * Use *transitions* to tie sentences and paragraphs together.